Force over Distance: Chapter 41

 The dart wasn’t reflecting the light like it should.

 It was translucent.
 He shifted his gaze from Riley to the Nakai across the room.
 They, too, were subtly translucent.
 The blue light from the gate shone through them.
-If Young looked carefully, he could see the bulkhead behind them.
+He could see the closed door panels through their bodies.

 Telford had noticed this.
 It was why he’d hesitated before firing.

-With a sloppy, wavering effort, Young rolled onto his stomach, the maneuver bringing him significantly closer to Scott.
-He shifted his position in slow increments, until he was close enough to use his teeth to pull the dart from Scott’s shoulder.
-He carefully lowered the small weapon to the deck plating, so it wouldn’t clatter against the metal.
+With a sloppy, wavering effort, Young rolled onto his stomach.
+He inched close enough to use his teeth to pull the dart from Scott’s shoulder.
+He lowered the small weapon to the deck, so it wouldn’t clatter against the metal.

 He looked Scott over as best he could, hoping he hadn’t missed any other darts.
-The lieutenant was bleeding slowly but steadily from a small wound that, as luck would have it, was positioned just past the edge of where his Kevlar jacket had shielded him.
+The lieutenant was bleeding slowly from a small wound positioned just past the edge of his Kevlar jacket.

-Young glanced again at the Nakai near the door, and realized Riley had posted himself between Young and the two guards, shielding him from view.
+Another quick check of the Nakai near the door revealed Riley had posted himself between Young and the two guards, shielding him from view.

 //Thought you weren’t gonna help out,// Young projected.

-//While I am, primarily, an observer,// Riley replied, //you’ll find that observation itself can influence events.//
+//While I am, primarily, an observer,// Riley replied, //observation itself influences events.//

-//Oh yeah?// Young struggled surreptitiously against his bonds, trying to get a sense of their composition.
+//Oh yeah?// Young tested his bonds, trying to get a sense of their composition.

 //It so happens I prefer to observe events from this particular spot.// Riley shrugged.

-His bonds were made of an elastic material that bit savagely into his bare skin.
-The Nakai had forced his sleeves up and wrapped whatever it was around his forearms.
+His bonds were made of an elastic material that bit into his bare skin.
+The Nakai’d forced his sleeves up and wrapped whatever it was around his forearms.
 The configuration pulled at his shoulders, but, strangely, left his wrists free.
-Even more strangely, they’d left his feet free.
+It was more suited to their long-limbed form than his.
+His feet were free.
 Maybe they assumed he wouldn’t be standing anytime soon?
 Maybe they were worried about something else?
 Something he might do with his hands?

 It didn’t matter.
-The better question was—why the hell hadn’t he issued himself a damn knife the second new supplies had come through the gate?
+The better question was why the hell hadn’t he issued himself a damn knife the second new supplies’d come through the gate?

-He scanned Scott’s form, but the lieutenant had nothing visible on him.
+He scanned Scott, but the lieutenant had nothing visible on him.

 What would Rush do in this situation?